 Woke up this morning to some happy news.
 A close friend who’s been single for a very long time, sent me a text saying he and this girl he’d been meeting on and off over the last several months decided to be exclusive.
 While I was overjoyed, I also thought it was a funny way of saying it.
 Maybe because I fell in love in another era where people would say I love you instead.

-So, when people explicitly state that they want to be exclusive, it’s a big step.
-Even if it is for a limited duration, it’s huge because then you become accountable to upholding your word through the life of that relationship – be it physical, emotional, intellectual or social exclusivity.
-Accountability takes the joy out of love, or atleast love as we know it.
+But accountability takes the joy out of love, or at least love as we know it.
 Love as we know it (thanks to media) is about uncertainty, that ever fleeting feeling of elusiveness and it’s about being young and irresponsible.
 Love as we like it isn’t about being accountable – because you know, love makes us do stupid things.